timdp/es6-promise-pool/README.md

 ## Producers

-The `promisePool` function takes a `Promise`-producing function as its first argument.
+The `PromisePool` constructor takes a `Promise`-producing function as its first argument.
 Let's first assume that we have this helper function that returns a promise for the given `value` after `time` milliseconds: